Jamie Molaro: Outreach and science art

 Molaro founded The Art of Planetary Science, an annual art exhibition, at UA in 2013.
 In 2015, an art piece inspired by her dissertation won the People's Choice prize.
 Her work was also exhibited at Michigan State University.

 She was the co-leader of Mission: AstroAccess, which promotes access to disabled and chronically ill people in the space sciences.
+This group published a study of possible accessibility accommodations for space flight.
 She also founded DAIS (Disabled for Accessibility In Space).